python-cffi/cffi/doc/source/ref.rst

 bytearray objects were supported in version 1.7 onwards (careful, if you resize the bytearray, the ``<cdata>`` object will point to freed memory); and byte strings were supported in version 1.8 onwards.

+*New in version 1.12:* added the ``require_writable`` argument.
+If set to True, the function fails if the buffer obtained from ``python_buffer`` is read-only (e.g. if ``python_buffer`` is a byte string).
+The exact exception is raised by the object itself, and for things like bytes it varies with the Python version, so don't rely on it.
+(Before version 1.12, the same effect can be achieved with a hack: call ``ffi.memmove(python_buffer, b"", 0)``.
+This has no effect if the object is writable, but fails if it is read-only.)

+Please keep in mind that CFFI does not implement the C keyword ``const``: even if you set ``require_writable`` to False explicitly, you still get a regular read-write cdata pointer.

 ffi.memmove()